Skip to main content

 Vancouver Airspace Modernization Project

 The new proposed arrival routes are designed to meet strict Transport Canada design criteria to ensure a high level of safety.
-While it is not possible to create new routes that completely avoid over-flying residential areas given the specifications of the design criteria, the local geography of the region, and complexity of the airspace, careful consideration was given to place the new routes over industrial and commercial areas, bodies of water, and less populated areas where technically feasible.
+While it is not possible to create new routes that completely avoid over-flying residential areas given the specifications of the design criteria, local geography of the region, and complexity of the airspace, careful consideration was given to place the new routes over industrial and commercial areas, bodies of water, and less populated areas where technically feasible.

 Airspace Change Communications and Consultation Protocol (ACCCP)